 After reading the above, most people will say: “how can there be any advantages?”
 Well, there are, but a buyer must fit certain criteria.

-1. A large estate, a special property worth a considerable sum of money: a lot of people have assets spread out in different countries all over the world and want to simplify management and their estate situation, as well as not appearing publically as an owner for reasons of discretion.
+1. The large estate, the very important asset: A lot of people have assets spread out in different countries all over the world and want to simplify management and their estate situation, as well as not appearing publically as an owner for reasons of discretion.
 There is nothing illegal about owning a Spanish company with a Trust, or any other foreign company, tax haven or not, provided there is transparency with respect to full identification of the beneficial owner, as well as a declaration made of the legitimate, tax paid source of funds used for the purchase.
 When several people are beneficial owners of a purchasing company, identification is not required for those who own (directly or indirectly) less than 25% of the company.

 So, if the property of interest is in an already existing company structure, if the purchase price is elevated, the buyer may not really care about the issue of unrealized capital gains as he is may be thinking he will never sell it (and under certain, special circumstances he might also save the transfer tax).
 In the mind of many of this type of investors, even if they do decide to sell in the future, their mind set is that their advisors will solve that problem when the time comes, and who knows, maybe he will meet someone like himself who will buy his company.
 But here we are talking about the more expensive properties and the wealthiest buyers.